Website Hosting Terms & Conditions

 8.2.
 The Customer may at any time request alterations to the Specification Document by notice in writing to the Supplier.
 On receipt of the request for alterations the Supplier shall, within 5 working days or such other period as may be agreed between the parties, advise the Customer by notice in writing of the effect of such alterations, if any, on the price and any other terms already agreed between the parties.

 8.3.
 Where the Supplier gives written notice to the Customer agreeing to perform any alterations on terms different to those already agreed between the parties, the Customer shall, within 5 working days of receipt of such notice or such other period as may be agreed between the parties, advise the Supplier by notice in writing whether or not it wishes the alterations to proceed.

 8.4.
 Where the Supplier gives written notice to the Customer agreeing to perform alterations on terms different to those already agreed between the parties, and the Customer confirms in writing that it wishes the alterations to proceed on those terms, the Specification Document shall be amended to reflect such alterations and thereafter the Supplier shall perform this Agreement upon the basis of such amended terms.

 8.5.
 The Supplier is entitled to change these Conditions from time to time and will display the changed Conditions at https://www.zestdigital.com/terms/website-hosting-terms-conditions/.
-The Supplier will give the Customer at least sixty (60) days notice of any such change, which shall take effect at the end of such sixty (60) day period.

 9.1.
 Whilst every attempt would be made in the unlikely event of any corruption or hardware failure, the supplier cannot guarantee to be able to replace lost data.
 This includes loss of data resulting from delays, non-deliveries, wrong delivery, and any and all Service interruptions caused by the supplier and its employees.